Rudeboiz

 Secret Ninja Society

 “The Ninja are a mysterious warrior elite said to be so spiritually advanced they know the mind and will of God.
 Regarded with awe as masters of invisibility and ‘warriors of the shadow-self’, their legendary skills include the ability to command the elements and transform themselves into Fire, Water, Air, Earth, and Void — the nothingness from which all things stem.
 Central to Ninja philosophy is the understanding that there is no higher power than the actualized human being.
 The Ninja believe there are four gates to freedom, and to pass through them we must overcome four initiatory ordeals.
-Succeeding at these enables us to combat fear, find true power, clarify our vision, and overcome the soul fatigue that is at the root of our personal and social problems.” — Ross Heaven
+Succeeding at these enables us to combat fear, find true power, clarify our vision, and overcome the soul fatigue that is at the root of our personal and social problems.”
+(Heaven, 2006)

 My Whole Body Changed Into Something Else